kakoeimon/VNMD/readme.md

 * * FAST fast but sometimes buggy.
 Avoid.
 * * APLIB slow but good compression.
 * SAVE_CHECK This is just a number to help the program with the saving option change it to what ever you want as long it is bigger than 0 and smaller than 32767 also it may be better to use a number with more than two digits.
+* SOUND_DRV as sound driver you want to use.
+Consider reading the SGDK info about this.
+Also you have to put the sound fx in a directory name wav and the music in a directory name music.
+The options are.
+* * 2ADPCM
+* * 4PCM
+* * XGM
+*

 ### So that's all... good luck in converting